If you’re visiting the Maltese islands and want to stay connected to the internet (and mobile telephony), don’t worry – it’s easy and straightforward.

 Take the hassle out of planning your trip to Malta and be an informed traveller!

-The Malta Communications Authority (MCA) currently manages 192 free Wi-Fi spots across Malta and Gozo.
+The Malta Communications Authority (MCA) currently manages a large network of free Wi-Fi spots across Malta and Gozo.
 Explore the map below to learn about all the towns and villages that offer free Wi-Fi.

 You’ll notice that most public gardens in Malta and Gozo (like the Upper and Lower Barrakka Gardens in Valletta) have free and open Wi-Fi coverage.